 If you are dipping your pottery in glaze, one dip is usually enough.
 If you want to combine two colors, you can dip a second time into a different glaze.
 However, you may need to thin the glaze down by adding water, so that multiple layers are not too thick.

 If you are brushing your glaze, you may need to apply 3 or 4 layers of glaze.
 It is fine to use different glazes for different layers.
 Different glazes can interact in surprising ways, and create beautiful results.
-It can be a lot of fun to experiment combining different glazes on your piece.
+It can be a lot of fun to experiment with combining different glazes on your piece.

 Glazes with different levels of opacity and color can interact with interesting results.
 Also, the glazes may have different melt fluidity.
 Very simply, melt fluidity is how liquid or fluid a glaze becomes when it melts.
 You might choose to layer up two flowing glazes.
 Or you might mix a flowing glaze with a static one.